Introduction

 Result:

-- Weekly reports automatically via email
+- Weekly reports sent automatically by email

 - Immediate alerts for critical security issues

-- Documentation for compliance generated automatically
+- Compliance documentation generated automatically

 Hosting Provider with 100+ Clients

-- Various TYPO3 versions in use
+- A mix of TYPO3 versions in use

-- SLA commitments towards clients
+- SLA commitments to clients

 - No proactive monitoring

-- Reactive maintenance only when issues arise
+- Reactive maintenance only once issues arise

 Solution with T3 Monitoring: